awkwardblackcoder/beginner-javascript-notes/1-variables.md

     var firstName;
 ```

-After the declaration, the variable has no value (technically it has the value of undefined).
+After the declaration, the variable has no value (Technically, it has the value of `undefined`).

 To <strong>assign</strong> a value to the variable, use the equal sign:
 ```JavaScript